andrastantos/the_d_machine/isa/isa.md

 ---------------------

 NOP:
-- this can be achieved by for example OR-ing a register with an immediate value of 0.
+- this can be achieved by for example XOR-ing a register with an immediate value of 0.

 High level language support
 -------------------------------